ouspg/CompSec/Lab2_Network/README.md

 This will show the alert popup for anyone visiting the administration panel.

 You can't create a user with the previously mentioned ```iframe``` object as its name using the create account page.
-This is because Juice Shop validates the input in the client-side **but** not on the server-side.
+This is because Juice Shop validates the input on the client-side **but** not on the server-side.
 For this reason, we are going to use curl to send the user creation packet directly to the API, this way bypassing the site's input validation (browser's developer tools should also work).
 In order to do this, we need to know what type of packet the API expects.

 We can find out the type of packet we need in the following way:

 * Create a user with whatever username and password you like.
 * Check the post packet that is sent when you press the create user button.
 From this packet, you see the location and the packet content that is needed to create an account.
-* Create a JSON file that is in the same format as in the POST request, change the email field to the code snippet mentioned above and send it to the user creation API using curl.
+* Create a JSON file that is in the same format as in the POST request, change the email field to the code snippet mentioned above, and send it to the user creation API using curl.
 Below is an example of the curl request.

 ```shell
 ~$ curl -d @<your_json_file_name>.json -H "Content-Type: application/json" -X POST <API_url>
 ```
 After this, log in as the administrator and go to the administration panel.
-You should be welcomed by an alert popup and the administration panel should have a weird looking user entry.
+You should be welcomed by an alert popup and the administration panel should have a weird-looking user entry.

 __How can you protect your applications against XSS attacks?__